 Our primary research paradigm is eye-tracking while listening.
 This method assesses comprehension in both literate and illiterate populations (e.g., your typical 5-year-old) and yields fine-grained measures of interpretations as they occur.
 Beyond simply providing more a sensitive index of language ability, this approach – when paired with savvy experimental design – reveals the architectural properties that support a learner’s capacity to understand language.
 We use two eyetracking methods to collect our data.
 The most basic is the Poor Man's Eyetracker, which consists of a wooden platform with stimuli in each of its four corners.
 We place a video camera in the center of the platform and record eye movements.
 Then, we code the eye movements using a computer program.
 The other eyetracking method is the Desktop Eyetracker, which runs on a computer program that automatically codes eye movements.
 In studies using the Desktop Eyetracker, the stimuli are displayed on a computer program on an adjacent testing computer.

 We are always looking for motivated and dependable undergraduates to join our research team.
 You can get involved in several ways.
 First, during the school year, students get involved by registering for 2 or 3 credits of the HESP 499 Independent Study course (6 to 9 hours per week).
-In order to make this experience worthwhile, we ask students to commit to a minimum of two semesters in the lab.
+In order to make this experience worthwhile, we ask students to commit to a minimum of two semesters in the lab (one to learn, another to teach).
 Second, during the summer, we run the LCL Emerging Scholars Research Internship.
-This valuable experience runs for a 40 hours a week, for 8 weeks during the summer (precise schedule subject to some flexibility).
+This valuable experience runs for a 40 hours a week, for 8 weeks during the summer.
 Finally, sophomores who are interested in undertaking their own research project can apply to the HESP Honors Program.
 Qualified candidates will work closely with a faculty to propose, conduct, and defend a research study during their junior and senior year.
-If you are interested in joining our research team, fill out our application form and send it with your resume to firstname.lastname@example.org.
+If you are interested in joining our research team, fill out our application form and send it with your resume to email@example.com.

 Within language development, divergences based on socioeconomic status (SES) are evident during the second year of life and are well established by the time a child enters school.
 Thus, understanding SES effects on early language skills is critical for reducing achievement gaps in school readiness.
 Current approaches often rely on coarse-grained measures of language abilities (e.g., overall vocabulary size, number of clauses), which provide limited insights into how SES-related differences came about in the first place.
 Our current research takes a more fine-grained approach, focusing on the demands associated with a single construction (passives) and examining its interpretation in populations that differ greatly in their input quantity (3- to 6-year-olds from lower- and higher-SES families).
 This work suggests that input quantity affects children’s real-time sensitivity to informative linguistic cues within spoken utterances, impacting their ability to effectively recruit these cues to reanalyze initial misinterpretations.